 Let’s look at a few of the pros of hydraulic rowers.

-- Small: Hydraulic rowers are suitable for tight spaces.
+- Small: Hydraulic rowers are suitable for small spaces.

 - Cheap: They cost less in general than other types do.

 - Simple: They’re a very simple machine.
-You can easily put them together yourself.
+Not much can break although the hydraulic pistons could wear out.

 - Can provide a decent upper body workout for a low price.